Saturday, August 23, 2008

 Moving on....

 In any case, having bought a ticket for Aleksandar to watch some track and field yesterday, I found myself enjoying things again and letting go.
-Here is a few pictures and a brief commentary.
+Here are a few pictures and a brief commentary.

 Aleksandar and his big track and field meet in a while.
 He was quite excited though both of us kept wishing we could share the experience (yes Albert, Malaika and co.- we should totally make it to London if not as athletes at least as spectators!)